saleh-elias8/saleh-elias8/README.md

     bg_color=#808080/></p>
 - 👨‍💻 I’m a Software Developer.<br>
 - 🌱 I’m currently learning Web Development and other programming languages.<br>
-- 🤔 I’m currently open for:- A new job opportunity, <a href="https://saleh-elias8.github.io/Portfolio/">MY PORTFOLIO</a>.<br>
+- 🤔 I’m currently looking for a new job opportunity, <a href="https://saleh-elias8.github.io/Portfolio/">My Portfolio</a>.<br>
 - ⚡ How to reach me :- <a href="https://www.linkedin.com/in/saleh-elias8/">LinkedIn</a>.